Dudubynatur3/dev-onboarding-automation/README.md

-****                    Startup Developer Onboarding Automation** This project automates the process of onboarding new developers on Linux servers hosted on AWS.
+                       Startup Developer Onboarding Automation This project automates onboarding new developers on Linux servers hosted on AWS.
 Instead of manually creating users, groups, and permissions, this tool uses a config-driven approach to:

 ✅ Create users automatically